MohamedBaligh/DSE241_Data_Visualization/exercise2/README.md

 # DSE241_Data_Visualization

+## New Idea Line Chart Like so

+Product something like this:

+Data needs to be transformed for now into:   year Total MedalCount Country

+## Old Idea

 Want to do a merger of sorts with the following two visualizations.
 We will need to transform the original olympics data in python to csv or tsv.

 Useful resource for learning d3.js: https://classroom.udacity.com/courses/ud507